 You can use these Advanced Subtitle Versioning Options as part of the importing process or, as explained herein, after subtitles have been created or imported.

-When using the advanced options as part of the import process, the settings are available in the lower part of the screen.
+Limecraft screenshot illustrating that the advanced subtitling options are available in the lower part of the page when importing a subtitle file.

 Retroactive Synchronisation ("Apply Shot Alignment")